 The company also hires home-based call center managers to oversee the At-Home Advisors.

-- Hours: Student positions are part-time during school sessions (minimum of 16 hours a week) and full-time during breaks and summer.
+Student positions are part-time during school sessions (minimum of 16 hours a week) and full-time during breaks and summer.
 Non-students must commit to 20 hours a week with the possibility of more or less depending on needs.
-Because of high demand on holidays, AppleCare call center agents must be available to work holidays.
-Advisors work varied shifts on a 7-day schedule (including nights and weekends).

 Apple's office requirements differ from the typical home call center office requirements because it provides not only a computer to its call center agents but a headset as well.
 However, it does require a room with a door to keep out noise, a desk, an ergonomic adjustable chair, a dedicated telephone line, and an Internet connection meeting certain requirements.

 Hiring Locations for Apple At-Home

 While the main focus of the Apple At-Home program is the United States (hiring in more than 30 states), Apple also occasionally recruits for this program in Toronto, Canada; Cork, Ireland; and Sydney, Australia.